15 new Covid cases in Hawke's Bay, no new locations of interest

-The Ministry of Health announced 15 new Covid cases for Hawke's Bay, which included five Taradale High School students, bringing the region's active Covid case tally to 75.
+The Ministry of Health announced 15 new Covid cases for Hawke's Bay, which included five Taradale High School students, bringing the region's active Covid case tally to 69, with 78 recovered.

 The Ministry is encouraging people who are eligible to get their booster, and to keep scanning.